home-assistant/brands/README.md

 ## Using the same logo & icon for different brands

-To keep the size of this repository as efficient as possible, symlinking domain folders for the same icon/logos is allowed.
+To keep the size of this repository as efficient as possible, symlinking domain folders for the same icon/logos is allowed for core integrations.
 The deployment process at our hosting provider will unpack these symlinks to actual files during the deployment process.

-Please note, symlinks should only be created between integration domain folders (ie. don't create symlinks for files), and also only between integration domain folders within the same main folder (ie. don't symlink between the custom and core integrations folders).

-The `_placeholder` & `_homeassistant` directories are special
-cases and new directories with an underscore (`_`) should not be created.
+Please note, symlinks should only be created between integration domain directories.
+The `_placeholder` & `_homeassistant` directories are special cases and new directories with an underscore (`_`) should not be created.

+Symlinks are currently not allowed in the custom integrations folder.

 The names of directories must always match the integration domain.
 Additional directories are not allowed.